jasper-day/airplane_sim/readme.md

 # How to use the project

-YOU WILL NEED PYSIDE6 INSTALLED TO RUN THE GUI.
+YOU WILL NEED THE PYSIDE6 MODULE TO RUN THE GUI.

 The simplest way to make sure you have all the requirements is to create a virtualenv: